boiniraj/boiniraj/README.md

 ---

 ## 📖 About Me
-I recently completed my Master of Computer Applications (MCA) from Chaitanya Deemed To Be University in 2023.
-As a fresher, I have a strong academic foundation in backend development and cloud technologies.
-Through academic projects and self-driven learning, I have gained practical experience in building efficient systems and APIs using technologies like Java, Spring Boot, Docker, and AWS.
-I am eager to apply my skills in a professional setting and contribute to creating scalable, high-performance solutions.
+I'm Rajkumar, a recent Master of Computer Applications (MCA) graduate from Chaitanya Deemed To Be University with a passion for backend development and cloud technologies.
+This README is my playground to showcase my journey, skills, and aspirations.
+Let’s dive in!.

 ---
 ## 🌟 Skills & Interests